 Accommodation consists of 8 individual cottages, each distinctive in style and with an en-suite bathroom and a delightful veranda overlooking the waterhole and escarpment.
 They are equipped with 4 poster beds and fireplaces, and each is decorated in its own style.

-The swimming pool, a short walk from the main buiding, has great views of the waterhole and the escarpment.
+The lounge, dining and bar area features murals, African carvings and antiques, and has a relaxed atmosphere.
+The lodge's furniture is made on site from sustainable materials.
+The swimming pool, a short walk from the main building, has great views of the waterhole and the escarpment.
 Highly trained professional chefs deliver an exquisite array of cuisine based on local fresh produce.

 Activities offered include game drives, guided bush walks, fishing, day trips to Lake Nakuru National Park and boat trips on Lake Naivasha.

 Open: Chui Lodge is open all year.

 Location: Chui Lodge is in the private Oserian Wildlife Conservancy by the shores of Lake Naivasha.
 The lodge is about a 90-minute drive from Nairobi.
 There is an airstrip near the lodge and the flight from Nairobi takes about 20 minutes.

 Rooms: There are 8 guest cottages, all with four-poster beds, handmade wooden furniture, local artwork, high ceilings and open fires.
 They have en-suite bathrooms and private decks looking out over the Rift Valley.

 Activities: The lodge offers daily 4x4 game drives in the conservancy, guided nature walks, bird watching and boat trips on Lake Naivasha.
 You can also visit Hells Gate National Park and Lake Nakuru for further wildlife viewing.
 Horse riding is a popular recreational activity.
 The lodge arranges bush breakfasts and sundowners in specially selected locations.